alanagoyal/eventbase/README.md

 `git clone https://github.com/alanagoyal/eventbase`

-### Set up your database
+### Set up the database

-[Create a new Supabase project](https://app.supabase.com/), enter your project details, and wait for the database to launch.
-Grab the project URL and anon key from the [API settings](https://app.supabase.com/project/_/settings/api) and put them in a new `.env.local` file in the root directory as shown:
+Create a new [Supabase](https://app.supabase.com/) project, enter your project details, and wait for the database to launch.
+Follow the [docs](https://supabase.com/docs/guides/cli/local-development) for local development using the migration in the repo.
+Note that you will need to create the storage bucket locally.

+Grab the project URL and anon key from the API settings (or after running `supabase start`) and put them in a new .env.local file in the root directory as shown:

 ```
 NEXT_PUBLIC_SUPABASE_URL = "https://<project>.supabase.co"